Pilot's Handbook of Aeronautical Knowledge

 A ridge is an elongated area of high pressure.
 A trough is an elongated area of low pressure.

-Close to the ground, wind direction is modified by the friction and wind speed decreases due to friction with the surface.
+Close to the ground, wind direction is modified by friction with the surface, and wind speed decreases due to friction.
 At levels 2,000 to 3,000 feet above the surface, wind speed is greater and wind direction becomes more parallel to the isobars.

 Generally, the wind 2,000 feet above ground level (AGL) is 20° to 40° to the right of surface winds.